 Short swings.
 Long swings.
 Parallel swings.
 And then suddenly the whole group is skiing together in a mirrored formation, changing its position in the line of the slope, with the ones on the left skiing right and those on the right skiing left.
 Then they carry on.
 First short, then long, then back again.
 All of this at tremendous speed, of course.
-And there’s a definite element of danger, because if anyone makes a mistake, turns in the wrong direction or, even more stupidly, gets airborne, then the guy behind him or the one who’s supposed to cross lines with him no longer has the chance to brake or swerve out of the way.
+If anyone makes a mistake, turns in the wrong direction or, even more stupidly, gets airborne, then the guy behind him has no chance to brake.

 How do you learn to do it?
 With a range of different tricks, including going through the whole choreography from the very beginning.
 A kind of dry run, like in a dance school.
 Only then can you go out onto the snow.
 But it’s still far from certain that everything will work in sync straightaway, even though nothing is left to chance.
 This is why the Dynamics all use the exact same skis – and although the guys are of different heights, all the skis are the same length.
 Christoph says: “For it to work, the skis all need to have the same radius, otherwise you have no chance.”
 The skis they use, which are provided by Sport Zangerl, are racing slalom skis.
 Christoph: “They are ideal for short radiuses”.
 But there’re not suitable for normal skiing – let alone for deep snow.